smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 To facilitate the expansion of customer base, Contoso started developing a number of applications intended to be available both via web and from mobile devices.
 Historically, such applications were hosted in on-premises data centers and relied on an internally developed identity management product.
 Going forward, Contoso wants to minimize the effort managing customer identities.

-The management team of Contoso, including its CIO, Andrew Cross emhpasized the need for resiliency and Service Level Agreements associated with each of the identity-related components that are part of the target design.
+The management team of Contoso, including its CIO, Andrew Cross emphasized the need for resiliency and Service Level Agreements associated with each of the identity-related components that are part of the target design.
 At the same time, they are also interested in minimizing additional infrastructure requirements to implement the design.

 ### Customer needs